-Consequently, in 2016 Kraków became the first city in Poland to introduce a ban on solid fuel heating in low power boilers.
+Consequently, in 2016 Kraków became the first city in Poland to introduce a ban on solid fuel heating in domestic boilers.
 The ban came into force in 2019.
-Elimination of coal and wood heating cut dust and carcinogenic benzo[a]pyrene concentrations by more than half.This translated into unprecedented air quality improvement – particulate matter and benzo[a]pyrene pollution fell by half.
+Elimination of coal and wood heating translated into unprecedented air quality improvement – the number of days with polluted air fell from around 120 in 2013 to less than 20 in 2023.

-Kraków Smog Alert was soon joined by a network of Local Smog Alerts.
-Thanks to their joint efforts:
+Kraków Smog Alert was soon supplemented by a network of Local Smog Alerts.
+Thanks to our joint efforts:

 • public awareness of the smog problem has increased,

-• the situation has reached a breaking point, which forced the politicians to start working on changes in the law and the government announced air improvement as one of its main priorities,
+• the situation was felt to have reached a breaking point, forcing the politicians to start working on new legislation.
+The government announced that air improvement would be one of its main priorities,

-• nobody denies the air pollution problem in Poland any more, which was a common practice only a few years ago,
+• nobody denies the scale of the air pollution problem in Poland any more, denial was common only a few years ago,

-• the issue of air pollution receives wide coverage in local and national media – each year PSA inspires several thousand media materials.
+• the issue of air pollution receives wide coverage in local and national media – each year PSA inspires several thousand media stories and references.

 SOS Tomasz Gotfryd